marcossilvestrini/learning-lpic-1-102-500/README.md

 Configuration of logrotate.\
 Awareness of syslog and syslog-ng.\

+#### Log Types

+Because logs are variable data, they are normally found in /var/log.\
+Roughly speaking, they can be classified into system logs and service or program logs.

+##### /var/log/auth.log

+Activities related to authentication processes: logged users, sudo information, cron jobs, failed login attempts, etc.

+##### /var/log/syslog

+A centralized file for practically all of the logs captured by rsyslogd.
+Because it includes so much information, logs are distributed across other files according to the configuration supplied in /etc/rsyslog.conf.

+##### /var/log/debug

+Debug information from programs.

+##### /var/log/kern.log

+Kernel messages.

+##### /var/log/messages

+Informative messages which are not related to the kernel but to other services.
+It is also the default remote client log destination in a centralized log server implementation.

+##### /var/log/daemon.log

+Information related to daemons or services running in the background.

+##### /var/log/mail.log

+Information related to the email server, e.g. postfix.

+##### /var/log/Xorg.0.log

+Information related to the graphics card.

+##### /var/run/utmp and /var/log/wtmp

+Successful logins.

+##### /var/log/btmp

+Failed login attempts, e.g. brute force attack via ssh.

+##### /var/log/faillog

+Failed authentication attempts.

+##### /var/log/lastlog

+Date and time of recent user logins.

 #### 108.2 Important Commands

 ##### logger - enter messages into the system log